Office of Federal Contract Compliance Programs (OFCCP)

 - What happens if my company does not meet the 7 percent goal?
 Will we be sanctioned or fined?

 - What is a sheltered workshop?
-How does a contractor’s use of a sheltered workshop effect its assessment of whether it has met its utilization goal?
+How does a contractor’s use of a sheltered workshop affect its assessment of whether it has met its utilization goal?

-- What changes does the Final Rule make to the contractor´s current obligation to invite applicants to self-identify in 60-741.42?
+- What changes does the new regulations make the contractor´s current obligation to invite applicants to self-identify in 60-741.42

 - When should my company invite pre-offer self-identification from applicants?
 Is the timing the same for Internet applicants?

 - Are there other new provisions related to voluntary employee self-identification, in addition to the requirement that contractors provide applicants a voluntary pre-offer self-identification opportunity?